Training is essential to organizational change, and Contextual Help Systems solve common problems.

 - Product tours.
 A product tour is an interactive introduction to a product’s features and functions.
 These tours can be used on a website, in a software trial, after sign-up – or at all of these points in the user journey – to streamline onboarding and improve competency.

 - Software analytics.
 Analytics can track user behavior throughout the onboarding and training experience, monitoring interactions with software.
 That information, in turn, can be used to further improve training walkthroughs and product tours.

 - Task automation.
 Certain digital adoption platforms can also automate repetitive tasks.
 This frees up employee time for more valuable activities, reducing error rates and massively increasing productivity.

 All of these features can dramatically improve the training process.
 Instead of countless calls to a support team, new users get all the resources they need with minimal disruption to their work.

 DAPs have deeper benefits than contextual help systems.
 They can:

 - Decrease onboarding friction and frustration

 - Lower confusion and simplify the software experience

-- Employee training, therefore, must focus not only on training employees, but also on maximizing software value and streamlining the digital workplace
+Traditional training approaches suffer from several problems in the modern work environment, making them unsuitable for the digital workplace.
+Employee training, therefore, must focus not only on training employees but also on maximizing software value and streamlining the digital workplace.

 WalkMe spearheaded the Digital Adoption Platform (DAP) for associations to use the maximum capacity of their advanced resources.
 Utilizing man-made consciousness, AI, and context-oriented direction, WalkMe adds a powerful UI layer to raise the computerized proficiency, everything being equal.